 Black seed oil (from the seed of black cumin, Nigella sativa) is promoted as a healthy, alternative oil for use on salads and other foods but it tends to be more expensive than other oils, such as extra virgin olive oil and avocado oil, and has a strong taste that some people find unpleasant.

 Clinical studies, conducted primarily in parts of Asia, suggest that black seed oil, in liquid or capsule form, as well as black seed powder, may modestly lower blood sugar levels in people with diabetes.
-There is also preliminary evidence that black seed oil may modestly reduce blood pressure, cholesterol and weight, and it may help with asthma.
+There is also preliminary evidence that black seed oil may modestly reduce blood pressure, cholesterol and weight, and it may help with asthma as well as thyroid status in people with Hashimoto's disease.
 For certain conditions, the efficacy may depend on which form is used (oil or powder).
-Black seed may also help improve symptoms and prevent progression to severe disease among people with COVID-19.

-Sign in for more details including dosing, side effects, and potential drug interactions with black seed oil.
+Sign in as a member for more details including dosing, side effects, and potential drug interactions with black seed oil.